krontech/chronos-cam-app/doc/testing/VIDEOSAVE.md

 eSATA Interface
 ---------------
-TODO: Placeholder for mode advanced storage tests
+TODO: Placeholder for more advanced storage tests